JoanM03/JoanM03.github.io/README.md

 The GoogleInici.html is designed with a resolution of 1366x768 with other resolutions the page breaks.
 Works on google, firefox and edge

-The page Pàgina%20inci.html is designed in 1920x1080 resolution and only works in Firefox.
+The page Pàgina%20inci.html is designed in 1920x1080 resolution and only works in Firefox 80% window size.

 The inici-mobile.html page is designed for mobile phones, I don't know what resolution, but on Xiaomi Redmi note 7 it works and doesn't break.